Mene-hub/MaterialMessageBox/README.md

 //contractor with default style public MessageBoxStyle(DefaultBoxStyle style);

+//constractor with code style from website (at the top of doc) public MessageBoxStyle(string code);

 //for set the default value for that component MaterialMessageBox.OKButtonColor = new Color();
 ```